-Michael Moore’s blockbuster Fahrenheit 9/11 exposes dishonest George W. Bush White House + its U.S. media enablers
+Fahrenheit 9/11 movie review: Michael Moore’s blockbuster incinerates the W. Bush White House + its U.S. media enablers

 While accepting the Best Documentary Feature Academy Award for Bowling for Columbine at the March 2003 Academy Awards ceremony, filmmaker Michael Moore seized the opportunity to lambaste U.S. President George W. Bush for engendering the Iraq War, then in its early stages.
 Loudly booed by some in attendance, Moore later decided he was gonna show ’em who was right.
 And show ’em he does by way of the blockbuster documentary Fahrenheit 9/11.